6 HIV-associated infections

 - 5 tablets if over 70 kg

-For the continuation phase, a combination tablet of rifampicin and INH only is used:
+For the continuation phase, a patient’s weigh is used to determine a combination tablet of rifampicin and INH only (Rifinah):

 - 3 tablets if 38 to 54 kg